Berkeley Marina: History

 Since about the late 1920s, the city municipal dump was located here, and the accumulated garbage and construction debris accounts for most of the dry land of the Berkeley Marina.
 In the early 1990s much of the former dump was landscaped and converted into a park, originally named "North Waterfront Park".
-The park was renamed Cesar Chavez Park in 1996 to commemorate the late California labor leader.
+The park was renamed César Chávez Park in 1996 to commemorate the late California labor leader.

 The actual Berkeley Marina, used by many people who sail on the Bay, was constructed as the Berkeley Yacht Harbor in the late 1930s by the Works Progress Administration in conjunction with its nearby work developing Aquatic Park.
+It was constructed just west of the West Berkeley Shellmound.

 During World War II, the Berkeley Yacht Harbor was used by the United States Navy to construct tug boats.

 Berkeley heliport

 From October 1961 until April 5, 1974 a heliport was operated by San Francisco and Oakland Helicopter Airlines (known as SFO Helicopter Airlines) on the north side of University Avenue west of I-80 near the marina.
 This helicopter airline transported passengers to the San Francisco (SFO) and Oakland (OAK) international airports, and also at one point to downtown San Francisco.
 SFO Helicopter operated jet turbine powered Sikorsky S-61 and Sikorsky S-62 helicopters into the heliport which is no longer in existence.